incoming-inc/ios-sdk/apns.md

 Apple Push Notification Service (APNS) is used by Incoming to remotely wake up the SDKs, and notify clients when new content is available.

-*Note*: Remote notifications are only used to periodically wake up the SDK in the background, without user-visible notifications.
+*Note: Remote notifications are only used for background content updates only, without user-visible notifications*

-*Note*: The SDK reverts to periodic polling in the absence of Apple Push Notifications provisioning.
-You can therefore test the SDK functionality without completing this step, but it is necessary in production.
+*Note: The SDK reverts to periodic polling in the absence of Apple Push Notifications provisioning.
+You can therefore test the SDK functionality without completing this step, but it is necessary in production.*

 If you have not already generated the Apple Push Notifications Certificate and Keys for you app, here are some simple instructions.